 Data Audit for the Mathematic Policy

 What?
 Probable Content Why?
 Who?
 Where?
 When?

 Pupil assessment Name Monitor a child's All Staff Staff electronic Held on File

 data D.O.B. progress and (as necessary) records throughout a

 Test data identify next Paper tests are child's time at

 TA/ test data steps stored in locked school

-Well-Being of filing cabinets in Key data is
+Well-Being of filing cabinets in Key data is passed

-Your Child each classroom / passed onto a
+Your Child each classroom / onto a new

-basement new School when
+basement School when

 Data is deleted / moving on

 shredded as Some data is

 necessary archived until the

 child is 25 (e.g.

 SEND pupil)